merenlab/anvio/anvio/docs/programs/anvi-report-dgrs.md

 ## Usage
 This program locates diversity-generating retroelements (DGRs for short - to save words and typing) within read mapped metagenomic or genomic samples.

 In brief, the tool first searches for the variable regions of the DGR, by locating areas of high SNV density which are deemed as possible variable regions.
 These SNVs should by default occur in the 1st and 2nd codon base positions so that they are within an ORF.
 Next we search for the template regions associated with those possible variable regions, by BLASTn'ing the genome against itself to locate regions of similarity other than the disparity in the Adenine bases.
-Finally, the tool then locates a reverse transcriptase, this works by locating the nearest reverse transcriptase to each template region via a homoligcal HMM search.
+Finally, the tool then locates a reverse transcriptase, this works by locating the nearest reverse transcriptase to each template region via a homological HMM search.

+### First thing's first what are diversity-generating retroelements?
+Diversity-generating retroelements (DGRs) are molecular evolutionary mechanisms which facilitate rapid microbial adaptation to environmental changes.
+DGRs are capable of changing the protein expression of open reading frames in which they act in, by generating site-specific nucleotide variability in the hypermutated target genes via non-synonymous changes.

+DGRs are widespread across bacteria, archaea, and many viruses, and have been identified in more than 90 environmental contexts.
+This widespread mechanisms are composed of three essential elements: the **template region** (TR), **variable region** (VR), and an error-prone **reverse transcriptase** (RT).
+The TR and VR are nearly identical sequences of the same length, differing only at positions subject to mutagenesis.
+This controlled divergence generates a repertoire of protein variants, enhancing an organism’s adaptability and functional potential.

+ The template region, which are often encoded in non-coding DNA regions, are used as the template for error-prone reverse transcription.
+Reverse transcription produces cDNA, which is then inserted into an open reading frame, with the adenine site mutagenesis, known now as the variable region.
+A single template region can be associated with multiple variable regions, allowing  multiple proteins of similar functions to diversify as a result of one system.
+Template and variable regions can be distally located to one another, and their the specifics of the mechanisms structure can also vary between organisms.

 ### Our philosophy for finding DGRs
 Locating the template and variable region first is an integral philosophy for locating DGRs without relying on reverse transcriptase homology.
 In fact, the reverse transcriptase is not a requirement for the reporting of a DGR.

 Another integral part of this tool, is that it relies on SNVs in the variable region and therefore, only locates DGRs that are active within the sample, a [reverse weeping angel](https://en.wikipedia.org/wiki/Weeping_Angel) indeed she cannot locate inactive DGRs.